-We wrote this article for internal IT teams (typically Windows-focused) and Primary Contacts at our client locations who often want to try basic Mac troubleshooting before escalating to our Support Team.
-All client support requests can be submitted using the Submit a request link at the top of this page.
+We wrote this article for internal IT teams (typically Windows-focused) and Primary Contacts at our client locations who often want to try basic Mac troubleshooting before escalating to our Service Desk.

 - Restart the troubled app.
 If the app will not quit, then see how to force an app to quit on your Mac.

 - Confirm the web version works.
 Many apps today have a desktop version and a web version.
 It’s best to test the web version before troubleshooting the Mac version.
-If the network is working (can the Mac visit apple.com?) yet sign-in on the web, or the web app doesn't work, then it's often not a Mac problem.
+Confirm the network is working (can the Mac visit apple.com?) and try the web app.
+If the web app authentication or features don't work, then it's often not a Mac problem.

 - Authentication Issues?
 You may need to reset the password or escalate to the team who manages this account.
-If you're not sure who manages the account — internal IT or Forget Computers — then submit a support request.
+If you're not sure who manages the account then submit a support request.

 - Is the app/site down?
 Check the appropriate status page or ask others if they are having any issues accessing the site.